novovacuum/HTB-Writeups/HackTheBox-writeups/Code.md

 ```

-The website seems to be a sandbox where we can execute python code :
+The website seems to be a sandbox where we can execute Python code :

 ![code-website-sandbox](images/code-website-sandbox.png)